src-06/src-06/README.md

 ###

-<h6 align="center">My name is Gotthard Leo, I am a passionate web developer, crafting seamless digital experiences one line of code at a time.
-Turning ideas into reality with creativity.</h6>
+<h6 align="center">My name is Gotthard Leo, a passionate web developer dedicated to crafting user-friendly interfaces while constantly exploring the latest technologies.
+Committed to enhancing the digital experience through innovation and design.</h6>

 ###